jiabraham/CSO-FALL2018/README.md

 # Fall-CSO2018-C-
 Computer Systems and Organizations projects implemented in C. All projects have a README which should specifically list what each entailed.
-Projects provided experience with arrays, pointers, strings, functions, recursion, searching, sorting, file handling and all basic data structures(linked-lists, queues, stacks, trees).
+Projects provided experience with pointers, strings, functions, structs, recursion, searching, sorting, file handling and all basic data structures(arrays, linked-lists, queues, stacks, trees).